Amber Rose Kandarian

+Career

+Kandarian founded her production company Impact International Pictures in 2003.
+She sold yachts to raise capital for the company.
+In 2010 Kandarian added three documentary divisions.
+The first was DocuThesis, a hybrid between documentary and graduate research that allows university students and professors to share research.
+The second was DocuCaseStudy for written case studies.
+The third division was called DocuInc, assisting companies film documentaries.

 In 2005, Kandarian traveled to New Zealand to edit TVNZ's The Rookie on Studio Two with Taylormade Media.
 During this time, she won the award for best cinematography at the New Zealand 48-Hour Short Film Festival for her mockumentary Bruised Gold, about the dangers of a fictional drug derived from bananas, later shown on the C4 television network.

-Armenia

-In 2006 Kandarian was invited to Armenia to assist in the BBC production of A Story of People in War and Peace.
+In 2006 Kandarian went to Armenia to assist in the BBC production of A Story of People in War and Peace.
 During this trip she screened a series of contemporary art videos at the Armenian Center for Contemporary Experimental Art (ACCEA/NPAK).

-Impact International Pictures

-While working in documentary film-making, Kandarian began selling luxury yachts to raise capital for her personal production company Impact International Pictures.

-Impact International Pictures was founded in 2003.
-In 2010 Kandarian added three documentary divisions.
-The first was DocuThesis, a hybrid between documentary and graduate research that allows university students and professors to share research visually to a larger audience.
-The second was DocuCaseStudy, similar to the Harvard Business Review's written case studies.
-The third division was called DocuInc, assisting companies film documentaries.